Shastasaurus: Species and synonyms

 The type species of Shastasaurus is S. pacificus, from the late Carnian of northern California.
 It is known only from fragmentary remains, which have led to the assumption that it was a 'normal' ichthyosaur in terms of proportions, especially skull proportions.
 Several species of long-snouted ichthyosaur were referred to Shastasaurus based on this misinterpretation, but are now placed in other genera (including Callawayia and Guizhouichthyosaurus).
+Elizabeth Nicholls and Makoto Manabe considered this species as a nomen dubium in 2000.

 Shastasaurus may include a second species, Shastasaurus liangae.
 It is known from several good specimens, and was originally placed in the separate genus Guanlingsaurus.
 Complete skulls show that it had an unusual short and toothless snout.
 S. pacificus probably also had a short snout, although its skull is incompletely known.
+However, a new juvenile specimen discovered in 2013 shows that the hyoid bone of Guanlingsaurus is much shorter, and considered it as a distinct genus based on phylogenetic analysis.

 S. sikanniensis was originally described in 2004 as a large species of Shonisaurus.
 However, this classification was not based on any phylogenetic analysis, and the authors also noted similarities with Shastasaurus.
 The first study testing its relationships, in 2011, supported the hypothesis that it was indeed more closely related to Shastasaurus than to Shonisaurus, and it was reclassified as Shastasaurus sikanniensis.
 However, a 2013 analysis supported the original classification, finding it more closely related to Shonisaurus than to Shastasaurus.
 In the 2019 study, S. sikanniensis was pertained within the genus Shastasaurus.
 In the 2021 analysis, S. sikanniensis forms a clade with Shonisaurus, indicating that it is closer to Shonisaurus than to Shastasaurus.
-Specimens belonging to S. sikanniensis have been found in the Pardonet Formation British Columbia, dating to the middle Norian age (about 210 million years ago).
+Specimens belonging to S. sikanniensis have been found in the Pardonet Formation British Columbia, dating to the middle Norian age.

 In 2009, Shang & Li reclassified the species Guizhouichthyosaurus tangae as Shastasaurus tangae.
 However, later analysis showed that Guizhouichthyosaurus was in fact closer to more advanced ichthyosaurs, and so cannot be considered a species of Shastasaurus.

 Dubious species that were referred to this genus include S. carinthiacus (Huene, 1925) from the Austrian Alps and S. neubigi (Sander, 1997) from the German Muschelkalk.
 S. neubigi, however, was re-described and reassigned to its own genus, Phantomosaurus.